-At this point, I believe you can tell I have somewhat of a love-hate relationship with this city.
+You can tell I have somewhat of a love-hate relationship with this city.
 But what do you do when things get out of

-In all honesty, my favorite part about this getaway was coming to this realization.
+My favorite part about this getaway was coming to this realization.
 I guess it all started when Terry asked me to flow with the weekend and to not rush ourselves during our stay.
 Oh, and how I took this to heart, to the point where we stayed all day Saturday in our hotel bed, wearing our Hot Sox Dutch Bunny and Composition Marble socks and watching old James Bond movies.
 I may have looked at my phone twice during our trip, but that was it.
 For the rest, we took a steamboat tour of Lake George on the Minne-Ha-Ha, we spent around 3 to 4 hours being silly and playing at the arcade, and we munched on our favorite childhood treats like nobody’s business (think Rock Pops, candy cigarettes, and super buttery popcorn).
 Yas.

 Rejuvenated, refreshed, and refocused.
 If you were to ask me what three words would best describe how I've felt after this trip, these would be it.
-I can't stress enough how necessary it is to take periodic breaks from big cosmopolitan cities, especially from one like NYC.
+I can't stress how necessary it is to take periodic breaks from big cosmopolitan cities, especially from one like NYC.
 The parties, events, and amazing opportunities will always be there, this is, in fact, the city that never sleeps.
 Needless to say, your health, well-being, and overall stability should be the top priority on your to-do list.
-Don't ever forget this.